DADU Builders in Seattle — How to Find the Right Contractor

 - Final inspections and certificate of occupancy (2–4 weeks after construction completion).

-Add it up and you’re looking at 10 to 18 months from “let’s do this” to move-in for a typical custom DADU.
-Projects using Seattle’s pre-approved ADU plan program can shave two to three months off that timeline.
+Add it up — you’re looking at 10 to 18 months from “let’s do this” to move-in for a typical custom DADU.
+Projects using Seattle’s pre-approved ADU plan program can shave two to three months off that number.

 Seattle’s Pre-Approved ADU Plans

 Seattle offers a library of pre-reviewed DADU designs that have already cleared SDCI’s structural and design review.
-Using one of these plans means your permit application skips certain review queues.
-The designs are basic but functional — think clean, contemporary structures in the 350- to 500-square-foot range.
-Builders who regularly work with these plan sets can estimate costs very accurately because they’ve built the same unit multiple times.
+Using one of these plans skips certain review queues entirely.
+The designs are basic but functional — clean, contemporary structures in the 350- to 500-square-foot range.
+Builders who regularly work with these plan sets can estimate costs with real accuracy.
+They’ve built the same unit multiple times with the same subcontractors and the same material orders.

-Frustrated by the costs of custom permitting timelines, one homeowner I worked with on a Beacon Hill project chose a pre-approved 420-square-foot plan and saved roughly $12,000 in design fees and seven weeks in permit processing time compared to a comparable custom submission.
+Frustrated by the cost of custom permitting timelines, one homeowner I worked with on a Beacon Hill project chose a pre-approved 420-square-foot plan and saved roughly $12,000 in design fees and seven weeks in permit processing time compared to a comparable custom submission.
+Not glamorous.
+Entirely worth it.

 Common Permit Delays and How Good Builders Avoid Them

-The most common permit delay I’ve seen is incomplete or inconsistent documentation at initial submission.
-SDCI will kick back an application that has mismatched dimensions between the site plan and the floor plan, missing setback callouts, or a geotechnical report that doesn’t match the proposed grading plan.
-Experienced builders and their architects know exactly what SDCI reviewers look for, and they do internal quality checks before submitting.
+The most common permit delay I’ve seen is incomplete documentation at initial submission — mismatched dimensions between the site plan and floor plan, missing setback callouts, or a geotechnical report that doesn’t match the proposed grading plan.
+SDCI kicks those back without mercy.
+Experienced builders and architects run internal quality checks before submitting.
+They know exactly what reviewers flag.

-The second most common delay is the utility coordination problem.
-Seattle Public Utilities and Seattle City Light have their own review processes that run parallel to SDCI permitting.
-A contractor who doesn’t initiate those utility applications early — ideally before or simultaneous with the SDCI application — creates a bottleneck at the end of construction where the building is done but occupancy is stuck waiting on the utility connection inspection.
+The second most common delay is utility coordination.
+Seattle Public Utilities and Seattle City Light run their own review processes parallel to SDCI permitting.
+A contractor who doesn’t initiate those utility applications early — ideally before or simultaneous with the SDCI application — creates a bottleneck at the end of construction.
+Building is done.
+Occupancy is stuck waiting on the utility inspection.
+Weeks pass.
+The client is furious.

 Ask any builder you’re seriously considering: “How do you coordinate SPU and City Light applications relative to your SDCI permit submission?”
-The answer tells you a lot about how organized their process is.
+The answer tells you immediately how organized their process actually is.

 Finding the right DADU builder in Seattle is genuinely a research project.
-The market has more inexperienced operators than experienced ones right now, and the city’s permitting environment punishes mistakes with months of delay.
-Take your time with vetting.
+The market has more inexperienced operators than experienced ones right now — and SDCI’s permitting environment punishes mistakes with months of delay.
+Take your time vetting.
 Ask specific questions about permit timelines and utility coordination.
 Get two or three bids with detailed scope breakdowns rather than single-line totals.
-The investment in doing the hiring process right is worth considerably more than whatever time you save by just going with whoever responds first.
+The time you invest in doing the hiring process right is worth considerably more than whatever you save by going with whoever responds first.

 Stay in the loop